Skatteetaten/openshift-reference-springboot-server-kotlin/README.md

-# Spring Boot Reference Application
+# Spring Boot Reference Application Kotliin

-This version of the reference application is based upon springboot v2, look in the release/v1 branch for a version based upon springboot v1

 The intention of the Reference Application is to serve as a guide when developing Business Applications (Fagapplikasjoner) within The Norwegian Tax Administration (Skatteetaten); applications implementing the core business